wordproof/wordproof-timestamp/readme.txt

 4. Change the settings in the WordProof Timestamp plugin options panel.

 == Changelog ==
-= 3.0.5 =
+= 3.0.6 =
-*Release date: June 10th, 2022*
+*Release date: June 17th, 2022*
-* Use correct version of CDN for user-facing files from an CDN.
+* Do not redirect to activate page if you activate multiple plugins.

 == Upgrade Notice ==
 = 3.0.0 =